 - If you’re concerned your pet could be stolen from your vehicle, place her in a pet carrier or collapsable crate with a lock on the door.

-- If it’s hot or cold enough to put your pet’s health at risk, carry an extra key or use a remote-start system to leave the air conditioning or heat running.
+- If the weather is hot or cold enough to put your pet’s health at risk, carry an extra key or use a remote-start system to leave the car running with the air conditioning or heat on while the car is locked.

-Note: Leaving an unattended vehicle running may violate the law in some jurisdictions, as it could encourage auto theft.
-However, for the 3-5 minutes it takes to use a restroom and return to the car, I’m willing to prioritize my dog’s safety over getting a ticket.
+Note: Leaving an unattended vehicle running might violate the law in some jurisdictions.
+However, for the 3-5 minutes it takes to use a restroom and return to the car, I prioritize my dog’s safety over getting a ticket.

 - Anytime you leave your pet alone in the car, set the alarm on your phone for 10 minutes and be sure you’re back to the vehicle before the alarm goes off.

-- Put a note on your dash that says, “I’m inside using the restroom.
+- Put a note on your dash or in a window that says, “I’m inside using the restroom.
+The car is running with the A/C (or heat) on.
 If you think my pet is in distress, please call my cell phone at 000-000-0000.”

-When traveling alone with a pet, maintaining his normal schedule will help reduce any anxiety he may be feeling.
-Set an alarm on your phone to remind you of his feeding, bathroom, and exercise routine, and be prepared to stop and sniff the roses.
+When traveling alone with a pet, sticking to his normal schedule will help reduce any anxiety he might be feeling.
+Set an alarm on your phone to remind you of his feeding, bathroom, and exercise routine, and plan to stop and sniff the roses.

 Coming home safely is the most important part of any road trip, and there are a few simple steps you can take to ensure that happens.
 Keep your doors locked while you’re driving, and be aware of your surroundings at all times.
 Choose stops that are populated and well-lit, and trust your gut.
 If something feels sketchy, get back in your car and leave.